Generic name: clorazepate [ klor-AZ-e-pate ]

 Call your doctor if your symptoms do not improve, or if they get worse.

-Store clorazepate at room temperature away from moisture, heat, and light.
-Keep the bottle tightly closed when not in use.
+Store at room temperature away from moisture, heat, and light.
+Keep your medicine in a place where no one can use it improperly.

 What happens if I miss a dose?